xcore/sc_xtcp/doc/xtcp_guide/api.rst

 ``XTCP_CLIENT_BUF_SIZE``
        The buffer size used for incoming packets.
 This has a maximum value of 1472 which can handle any incoming packet.
-If it is set to less larger incoming packets will be truncated.
+If it is set to a smaller value, larger incoming packets will be truncated.
 Default is 1472.

 ``UIP_CONF_MAX_CONNECTIONS``